vsonja/car-price-prediction/README.md

 lein deps
 ```

 You will need an API key from Marketcheck to fetch data and perform market-based predictions.
-Create a configuration file and add your API key:
+Create a configuration file `config.clj` and add your API key:

 ```
 (def api-key "MARKETCHECK_API_KEY")